JereKoskela/ds-tree/README.md

 # Compilation

 To compile the Durrett-Schweinsberg simulator and its corresponding ABC sampler, call `make` and `make sim` in the project root.
+Compilation should take no more than a few seconds.
 The other parts of the repository do not require compilation.

 # Tutorial